brantr/lux-website/docs/source/getting_started.rst

      _static/basic_screenshot.png

-Next we'll customize the look and feel of our site to give it a logo, some custom css, and update the navigation panels to look more like the `sphinx <http://sphinx.pocoo.org/>`_ site itself -- see :ref:`custom_look`.
+..Next we'll customize the look and feel of our site to give it a logo, ..some custom css, and update the navigation panels to look more like ..the `sphinx <http://sphinx.pocoo.org/>`_ site itself -- see ..:ref:`custom_look`.